apache/geode/Debugging-GemFire-Applications.md

 ## GemFire Shell (gfsh)
 GemFire gfsh provides a command-line interface from which you can launch, manage, and monitor GemFire processes, data, and applications.
 The shell provides commands useful in debugging and to bring all the information to a single location for analysis.
 The following gfsh commands require first executing the gfsh ```connect``` command to establish the connection to the locator or JMX Manager of the distributed system.
+Please refer to the GemFire documentation for more details.
 * export logs
 * export stack-traces
 * show log